Tuesday 5 May 2026 – Planning and Sharing Research

 Open Educational Resources

 This session introduces Open Educational Resources (OER) and their role in research and teaching.
 OER are digital materials that can be freely used, adapted, and shared, including study guides, slides, videos, podcasts, and full course packages.
-We will provide an overview of well-known platforms where educators can find and share open materials.
+The session will provide an overview of well-known platforms where educators can find and share open materials, and address practical and legal considerations when reusing or adapting existing resources (e.g. copyright, licensing choices, and publishing adapted materials).
+Participants will receive guidance on how to share their own teaching materials responsibly, how to select an appropriate license, and how to choose suitable platforms for dissemination.